Ducasse/DecisionTreeModel-Documentation/README.md

 ![Tennis Tree](Figures/TennisTree-humidity-high.pdf)

 Now that the branch where $outlook$ is $sunny$ is complete, we go to the remaining child of $outlook$.
-We implement the same procedure as before, there we will see that the best information gain is obtained when splitting by $wind$, and after exploring both childs we will have completed the tree.
+We implement the same procedure as before, there we will see that the best information gain is obtained when splitting by $wind$, and after exploring both children we will have completed the tree.

 ![Tennis Tree](Figures/TennisTree-ID3.pdf)